mgnfy-view/volume-bot/README.md

 ## About The Project

 This volume booster bot allows you to flash loan Eth from Aave V3, and use it to buy and sell a token on Uniswap V2 (while keeping a small amount of the token) all in a single transaction.
-The flash loan feature allows you to boost the volume by a large margin and a small capital (which will be used to pay fees only).
+The flash loan feature enables you to boost the volume by a large margin and a small capital (which will be used to pay fees only).

 ### Built With